Monday, April 22, 2024

 3. Most people don't know anything about architecture.

-4. And a lots of them have no taste.
+4. A lot of people have no taste.

 Seriously, everything in this world is "in" for a while, then "out" for a time.
 Then, after a few years or decades, it comes back "in."
 Apparently my aesthetic principles are out.
 It's getting to the point where I like ruins.
 I love this poignant pioneer homestead east of London on land scheduled for development: